Asia Today: Australia records its deadliest day of pandemic

 Asia Today: Australia records its deadliest day of pandemicNew

 MELBOURNE, Australia (AP) — Australia has recorded its deadliest day of the pandemic as the government urged hot spot Victoria state to announce its plans to lift a lockdown on the country’s second-largest city.
 Victoria’s health department reported 41 deaths and 73 new COVID-19 infections in the latest 24-hour period.
 While the deaths were a state and national high, the tally of new infections was Victoria’s lowest since June 30.
-Australia’s second wave of the coronavirus pandemic has primarily been concentrated in the state capital, Melbourne.
-A six-week lockdown in the city is due to be relaxed on Sept.
-13. But the state government has not said how it will be relaxed or given any assurances that it won’t be extended.
+Health authorities said the new daily figure included 33 fatalities that occurred earlier but were newly reported following a tightening of reporting obligations and a review of previous reporting.